Programie/SignWarper/README.md

 * First line: `[Warp]`
 * Second line: The same name as used on the warp target sign

 After that you are able to right click with the `use-item` in your hand (defaults to ender pearl).
-Each warp will cost number of items configured in `use-cost` (defaults to 1).
+Each warp will cost the number of items configured in `use-cost` (defaults to 1).

 You can remove the `use-item` option in the [config.yml](src/main/resources/config.yml) or set it to "none" to allow any item to be used without actually using the item (i.e. each warp is free to use).